About Epsimon Ltd

 Dr Xiaomin Xu

-He has extensive experience and in fibre optic sensing for geotechnical applications and has led several projects on performance monitoring of bored concrete piles and tubular steel piles under test or during operation as well as sheet piles and D-walls during excavations.
-He is currently a Research Associate at the Cambridge Centre for Smart Infrastructure and Construction (CSIC).
+He has extensive experience in fibre optic sensing for geotechnical applications and has led several projects on performance monitoring of bored concrete piles and tubular steel piles under test or during operation as well as sheet piles, D-walls during excavations, and embankments and cuttings.

+Prior to Manchester, he was a Research Associate at the Cambridge Centre for Smart Infrastructure and Construction (CSIC).
 Xiaomin Xu received his PhD degree from the Department of Geotechnical Engineering, Zhejiang University, China in 2012.
 He has been a Chartered Geotechnical Engineer in China since 2010.

 Dr Haris Alexakis